2015 Belgian Grand Prix: Race

 Over the next laps, Rosberg steadily closed on Hamilton in front without being able to catch his teammate.
 Lap 18 saw Romain Grosjean gain another position at Ricciardo's expense, moving into fourth.
 Just two laps later he passed Pérez putting in him third place.
 On lap 21, Daniel Ricciardo's Red Bull came to a sudden stop at the exit of the 'Bus Stop' chicane, leading to a Virtual Safety Car period, during which many drivers made pit stops for new tyres, among them Grosjean, Massa and Verstappen.
 By lap 29, Kvyat had made a pit stop for new soft tyres, being able to go fast until the end of the race, while Vettel decided to try and finish the race without pitting for new tyres a second time.
 Kvyat's newer tyres allowed him to overtake Bottas, Räikkönen, Massa and Pérez to eventually finish fourth.
-Sainz, Jr. eventually retired from the race on lap 34.
+Sainz Jr. eventually retired from the race on lap 34.
 Vettel's strategy however did not work out.
 By lap 42, less than two laps from the finish, his right rear tyre exploded while on the Kemmel straight, handing Grosjean the final podium position.
 Vettel ended his race in the pit lane, but was classified down in twelfth place.
 Unchallenged by his teammate in second, Lewis Hamilton finished the race to take his 39th Grand Prix victory.

 Post-race

-At the podium interviews, conducted by former Formula One driver David Coulthard, Lewis Hamilton said that he felt "fairly relaxed at the front", naming looking after the tyre wear as his only concern during the race.
+At the podium interviews, conducted by BBC commentator David Coulthard, Lewis Hamilton said that he felt "fairly relaxed at the front", naming looking after the tyre wear as his only concern during the race.
 Nico Rosberg conceded that he "just completely messed up the start" and added that Hamilton "did a great job, so deserved to win".
 Romain Grosjean was delighted with his tenth career podium, speaking of "an incredible weekend" and claimed that the podium "has the feel of a race win".
 Asked about his title aspirations, Hamilton insisted that it was "definitely way too early" to speak about winning the world title.
 During the post-race press conference, Grosjean described the moment of Vettel's tyre failure as "a bit of a scary moment", saying that it was "very unfortunate he had that puncture".